Gu-Miao/react-template-antd-craco/README.md

 yarn start
 ```

-Wait a moment, you could see your page on https://localhost:3000.
+Wait a moment, you could see your page on https://localhost:5000.

 ## Config

 ### Use antd-mobile

-remove antd and add antd-mobile
+Remove `antd` and add `antd-mobile`

 ```bash
 npm uninstall antd